chleung510/doggie_tinder/README.md

 ## Product Spec
 ### 1. User Stories
-* User can post photos of only dogs
-* user can get the current feed of dogs
-* User can see their own feed
+* User can sign up their user account based on method they choose
 * User user can login and log out
+* User can post photos of dogs only
+* User can get the current feed of dogs based on their physical location
+* User can reply to specific dog post
+* User can see their own feed at the Profile tab

 **Optional Nice-to-have Stories**